ktor-doc-jp/ktor-doc-jp/pages/features/call-logging.md

 }
 ```

-The filter methods keeps is a whitelist list of filters.
+The filter method keeps a whitelist list of filters.
 If no filters are defined,
 everything is logged.
 And if there are filters, if any of them returns true,
 the call will be logged.